 Functioning alcoholism is not sustainable.
 A functioning alcoholic who tries to quit drinking may only end up drinking more to cope with withdrawal symptoms.
 In the long run, functioning alcoholism will only lead to increased consumption of alcohol, and eventual deterioration in the workplace, home life, and overall well-being are inevitable.

 The functioning alcoholism is dangerous, and so the person should be encouraged to figure out a way to reduce the consumption with the support of loved ones or family.
 Conversations on drinking habit are vital in this process.
 If the patient is receptive to his loved one concern and is willing to curb the habit of drinking, then you should seek help.
 The first and foremost thing to do is encourage him/her to consult another specialist.

 An alcoholic is a danger to not only himself but also to his employer.
 A functioning alcoholic is usually absent from work.
 His duties are either handled by coworkers or remain pending.
 This is a big loss for the firm.
 Therefore, it is recommended that the patient should be given medical treatment even at the expense of the firm.

 Alcohol withdrawal is very challenging, so it’s a better choice to opt for medical detoxification.
 The term medical detoxification means providing medicines, specific diet plans, and vitamins to make the withdrawal process less painful.

-Treating functioning alcoholism is comparatively easy as the person is still in control of their life, and a rehab is hardly ever needed.
-But depending on your situation, you may consider talking to your doctor or health professional for a customized solution to your condition.
+Treating functioning alcoholism is comparatively easy as the person is still in control of their life, and rehab is hardly ever needed.
+But depending on your situation, you may consider talking to your doctor or health professional for a customized solution to your condition in the alcohol treatment facilities.
 It may be an alcohol abuse counseling, inpatient or outpatient rehabilitation facility or any other individualized approach.